 Even though PLO had gained political recognition, still, it lacked independence of acting, due to political constraints by other Arab states. this lead Palestinian National Liberation Movement (Fatah), which was created in 1959, to easily overtops PLO in, military, political and even popular support from Palestinian in diaspora and refugee camps.

-The advantage of Fatah over PLO, relied on four main factors, First, the strong Palestinian student movement under the umbrella of general union of Palestinian students (GUPS).
-Two, being more free from political constraints on the contrary of PLO.
+The advantage of Fatah over PLO relied on four main factors, First, the strong Palestinian student movement under the umbrella of the general union of Palestinian Students (GUPS).
+Two, being freer from political constraints on the contrary of PLO.
 Three, the adaptation of armed revolution, especially after the 1967 six-day war after Arab defeat.
-And Four, promoting the “one state solution” for all it’s citizens ( jewish, muslims and christians) as an alternative to the Israel state.
+And Four, promoting the “one-state solution” for all its citizens ( Jewish, Muslims and Christians) as an alternative to the Israel state.

 Freedom of political movement

-Throughout 1950s and 1960s, (GUPS) participated in several global student conferences and festivals such as in Bulgaria, the Soviet Union, Czechoslovakia, Poland and Eastern Germany.
+Throughout the 1950s and 1960s, (GUPS) participated in several global student conferences and festivals such as in Bulgaria, the Soviet Union, Czechoslovakia, Poland, and Eastern Germany.
 These conventions gave them the first boost of global support, which was a milestone for Palestine’s Public diplomacy approach.

 promoting revolution and anti-colonialism

-Fateh leadership saw itself obligated to support every movement that seeks liberation or social justice, and in doing so, they tightened their connections with rising powers in foreign regions, which became a successful political investment in the coming years, the success of the Algerian revolution in 1962, which crowned Fatah’s revolution diplomacy and expanded its power even more, after Algerian leaders agreed to open a permanent office for fatah, headed by Khalil al-Wazir, to facilitate their meetings with representatives and ambassadors of foreign nations, such as China, North Korea, Vietnam, Cuba and, other eastern bloc countries.
-Which was a big step that led to the first successful visit of Yasser Arafat and Khalil al-Wazir to China in 1964.
-That elevated fatah’s position from a libertarian movement seeking relations with other similar movements, into a recognized movement with state level connections.
+Fateh leadership saw itself obligated to support every movement that seeks liberation or social justice, and in doing so, they tightened their connections with rising powers in foreign regions, which became a successful political investment in the coming years, the success of the Algerian revolution in 1962, which crowned Fatah’s revolution diplomacy and expanded its power even more, after Algerian leaders agreed to open a permanent office for Fatah, headed by Khalil al-Wazir, to facilitate their meetings with representatives and ambassadors of foreign nations, such as China, North Korea, Vietnam, Cuba and, other eastern bloc countries.
+Which was a big step for both, Yasser Arafat and Khalil al-Wazir, to lead the first successful visit to China in 1964. which elevated Fatah’s position from a libertarian movement seeking relations with other similar movements, into a recognized movement with state-level connections.

 Fatah’s Students became ambassadors and representatives in host countries and societies, This investment in relations with students and left-wing parties supplied Fatah, and later PLO, with more than just political support, but also with men who fought with them, not just from Europe, but even from 3ed world countries, like Cubes, Vietnamese or Bangladesh, which; volunteered in Lebanon after 1982, such as the 8,000 Bangladeshi youths who volunteered to fight alongside the Palestinians.

-Another factor came in the years followed the six-days war, when Israeli army, launched a major attack against Fatah’s positions at al-Karama town in jordan valley in 1968, it was the First Arab-won war against Israel since 1948, were they faced Palestinian and Jordanian resistance, and been forced to withdraw.
-This battle increased their popular support form Palestinian factions and followed by Arab political support, which reflected in two important results,:
+Another factor came in the years followed the six-days war, when Israeli army, launched a major attack against Fatah’s positions at al-Karama town in Jordan valley in 1968, it was the First Arab-won war against Israel since 1948, where they faced Palestinian and Jordanian resistance and been forced to withdraw.
+This battle increased their popular support form Palestinian factions and followed by Arab political support, which reflected in two important results:,:

 These attacks and trans-border operations, did had double sword effects, one, it did manage in elevating the Palestinian case to the international community table, and fusing the world public opinion toward Palestine case.
-All that in the middle of a cold war era, were the world focusing more towards U.S and Soviet union.
+All that in the middle of a cold war era, was the world focusing more towards the U.S and the Soviet Union.

 The one state Solutions

-In this conference Fatah, launched one of the most important messages in Palestinian’s public diplomacy, “The one state solution” based on the concept that Palestinians aims to liberate entire Palestinian territory from Zionist state and create un alternative democratic state instead, for all of its citizens, including Jews who decided to stay in Palestine with the Christians and Muslims.
-And that this country will became a new model for the non-sectarian state in Arab region.
+In this conference Fatah, launched one of the most important messages in Palestinian’s public diplomacy, “The one-state solution” based on the concept that Palestinians aim to liberate entire Palestinian territory from Zionist state and create an alternative democratic state instead, for all of its citizens, including Jews who decided to stay in Palestine with the Christians and Muslims.
+And that this country will become a new model for the non-sectarian state in the Arab region.

 In 1969, when Arafat elected as the chairman of (PLO), this “One State” project was presented to the National Assembly and adopted as part of the General Charter of the PLO.